Teaching Recycling To Students: Resources For School And Students 🧑🎓

 Teaching recycling to students: waste resources page

 The first port of call on our website should be our waste resources page.
-In this page, we provide access to up to date waste industry information sites such as EPA websites in each state and other useful sites in helping improve recycling, etc. and decreasing costs for businesses.
+On this page, we provide access to up-to-date waste industry information sites such as EPA websites in each state and other useful sites in helping improve recycling, etc. and decreasing costs for businesses.

 - Can recycling often be cheaper than throwing everything in the rubbish bin?

-- How long do you want to sign a contract for?
+- How long do you want to sign a contract?

 - Is your bin the best size for your business?